golang/go/internal/telemetry/export/ocagent/README.md

 promdemo_latencyDistribution_count{vendor="otc"} 15
 ```
 5. After a few more seconds, Prometheus should start displaying your new metrics.
 You can view the distribution at http://localhost:9445/graph?g0.range_input=5m&g0.stacked=1&g0.expr=rate(oragent_latencyDistribution_bucket%5B5m%5D)&g0.tab=0.

+6. Zipkin should also start displaying traces.
+You can view them at http://localhost:9444/zipkin/?limit=10&lookback=300000&serviceName=go-tools-test.